ralph-schleicher/pgfplots-quick-ref/README.md

 I started this project in 2018 when one of my kids had to prepare some scientific plots in TeX.
 TikZ/PGF and PGFPlots are huge packages and a handy quick reference manual for looking up options and syntax is nice to have.
-The manuals are far from complete but still useful.
+The manual is far from complete but still useful.
 Therefore, I decided to publish it so that others can benefit.

-The manuals are available in several formats.
+The manual is available in several formats.
 Either choose A4 paper size or letter paper size.
 The ‘booklet’ version can be printed two-sided (long edge), folded in half lengthwise, and stapled or sewed along the spine.
 The ‘serial’ version can be printed, too.
 The